 Regardless of whether the fares are cheaper or not, it is also more convenient to buy online as the lines can be quite long at Kings Cross particularly during rush hour and on the weekends.
 Click here to browse train schedules and book online.

-The train is undoubtedly the most convenient and fastest way to get to Cambridge.
+The train is undoubtedly the most convenient and fastest way to get from London to Cambridge.
 The journey time varies depending on which train you end up on how the fastest trains take approximately 50 minutes.

-Buses to Cambridge leave from London Victoria Station and take approximately 2 hours one way.
+Buses to Cambridge leave from London Victoria Coach Station and take approximately 2 hours one way.
 The bus might, in fact, prove to be more convenient if you are staying in South London or near Victoria Station.
 Click here to browse bus schedules and book online.

 While visiting Cambridge from London as part of a guided tour is certainly not the most budget-friendly way to see the city, it is a popular option for many travellers.

-If you are planning a longer itinerary through England (and possibly Scotland, Wales or Ireland!), then renting a car is a great option to see the UK!
-If you are renting your car from London and heading north it might make sense to visit Cambridge on your way out of London rather than visiting as a day trip.
+If you are renting your car from London and heading north it might make sense to head to Cambridge on your way out of London rather than visiting as a day trip.

 Cambridge Day Trip Itinerary